 For some of us, that is enough.
 We like our jobs.
 And we prefer stability - the paycheck every two weeks, the annual bonuses and benefits.
 We don’t need to take the leap.
 For others, we feel like something is missing.
 Every time we hear an entrepreneur passionately describing his path to success, we feel a tinge of regret – and think, “that could have been me”.

 A year ago, I was at a crossroads in my career.
-My job had been eliminated and I had to figure out what’s next.
+My job had been eliminated due to a merger, and I had to figure out what’s next.
 I looked at various job opportunities but couldn’t find one I liked as much as my former role.
 I had two criteria for the next phase of my career.
 1) I wanted to do what I love – marketing strategy – for a company whose values and vision meshed with mine.
 2) I wanted to prioritize time with my kids – they are 6 and 9 and for too long, I missed important talent shows and soccer games because of work commitments.

 So, how did I decide to start my own consulting firm?
 And why was it like walking a tightrope?

 Takeaway #1: If you overanalyze, you’ll never take the first step.

 I am one of those people who analyzes everything.
 In my consulting practice, it’s a strength.
 I think methodically through pros and cons, opportunities and risks, and develop actionable strategies for my clients.
 In my personal life, it can be painful.
 A question about which hotel we should stay at on vacation turns into a competitive matrix of potential options, each with different price points and amenities.